-Armed with degrees from the University of Oxford and London School of Economics, brothers Haaris, 24, and Shaan Ahmed, 26, have developed a ground-braking concept, which rattles the cage of property investment.
+Armed with degrees from the University of Oxford and London School of Economics, brothers Haaris, 24, and Shaan Ahmed, 26, have developed a ground-breaking concept, which rattles the cage of property investment.

 Backed by their family’s iron-clad 40-year-old property and accounts business portfolios, the young millennials are now on a mission to share the benefits of property investment to younger generations.

-The young Ahmed brothers company, UOWN, works by allowing individuals to invest in property by purchasing or trading individual shares, and the platform currently allows investments from as little as twenty pounds.
+The young Ahmed brothers company, UOWN, works by allowing individuals to invest in property by purchasing or trading individual shares.
+The platform currently allows investments from as little as twenty pounds.